Germany's dilemma: How to deal with Belarus? | DW | 12.11.2021

 German Chancellor Angela Merkel expressed similar sentiments on Wednesday evening.
 "I spoke to Russian President Vladimir Putin today and asked him to appeal to President Lukashenko.
 Because people are being used here, they are victims of an inhumane policy, and something must be done about it," she said.
 She added that the problems needed to be solved in a way "that is humane — that is unfortunately not happening right now."

-Merkel's time as chancellor is ending — the center-left Social Democrats (SPD), Green Party and neoliberal Free Democrats (FDP) parties are currently in negotiations to form a new coalition government.
+Merkel's time as chancellor is ending — the center-left Social Democrats (SPD), Greens and neoliberal Free Democrats (FDP) are currently in negotiations to form a government.
 The Green lawmaker Brantner told the Bundestag that one of the "big tasks" of the next government was to scrutinize the policy toward Russia.

-Vladimir Putin was covering up Lukashenko's "perfidious blackmail attempt," and keeping the Belarusian regime alive: "We must reduce our vulnerabilities and advance a new policy of dialogue and toughness."
+Putin is covering up Lukashenko's "perfidious blackmail attempt," and keeping the Belarusian regime alive, Brantner said: "We must reduce our vulnerabilities and advance a new policy of dialogue and toughness."

-With a view to Belarus, Brantner called for further sanctions — targeting the Belarusian potash industry, but also against political leaders: "The Christmas season is a favorite time for shopping in Munich and other German cities, especially for the powerful Belarusian elite.
+Brantner called for further sanctions — targeting the Belarusian potash industry, and also political leaders: "The Christmas season is a favorite time for shopping in Munich and other German cities, especially for the powerful Belarusian elite.
 That doesn't have to be possible."

 There also needs to be consequences for airlines that transport migrants from the Middle East to Belarus.
 Brantner hoped that Germany's caretaker government would do something about that as quickly as possible, she argued.

-The current caretaker Foreign Minister Heiko Maas promised exactly that — also regarding the transit countries involved: "No one should be allowed to participate in Lukashenko's inhumane activities with impunity," he said.
+Current Foreign Minister Heiko Maas promised exactly that — as well as consequences for the transit countries involved.
+"No one should be allowed to participate in Lukashenko's inhumane activities with impunity," he said.

-But legally, it is no simple matter to sanction airlines, because they are technically not breaking any laws.
-"But we have informed everyone that the EU member states are very much considering holding those that are accomplices of a smuggler liable, after all, landing rights are granted in each individual member state."
+It is no simple matter to sanction airlines, because they are technically not breaking any laws.
+"But we have informed everyone that the EU member states are very much considering holding those that are accomplices of a smuggler liable," Maas said.
+"After all, landing rights are granted in each individual member state."

-For the conservative CDU/CSU parliamentary group (of the center-right Christian Democrats and their Bavarian sister party the Christian Social Union), lawmaker Thorsten Frei called for support toward Poland for the securing of the EU external border with Belarus and, as a last resort, border controls at the German-Polish border, including sending migrants back to Poland in accordance with the Dublin accord which states that refugees should seek asylum and be cared for in the first EU member state they enter.
+Speaking for the conservative parliamentary group of the center-right Christian Democrats and their Bavarian sister party, the Christian Social Union, lawmaker Thorsten Frei called on the government to support Poland in securing the external EU border with Belarus.
+As a last resort, Frei said, border controls could be reestablished at the border between Germany and Poland, including sending migrants back to Poland in accordance with the Dublin Regulation, which states that people must apply for asylum in the first EU member state that they enter.

-Under no circumstances should the migrants in the border region be distributed throughout Europe, according to Frei.
+Under no circumstances should the migrants in the border region be distributed throughout Europe, Frei said.
 "This is what Lukashenko is counting on.
 That would increase the pressure on the Polish border and drive a wedge into the European Union.
 That is the dumbest thing you could want at this point," Frei said.

-The far-right, in parts right-wing extremist, Alternative for Germany (AfD) party also sees it that way.
+The far-right Alternative for Germany (AfD) party also sees it that way.
 They used the debate in the Bundestag to push their anti-migration message once again.
 "Immigration is not a human right.
 Illegal border crossing is a criminal act," AfD lawmaker Gottfried Curio said, adding: "Poland is protecting itself, Germany, and the entire EU."

-The AfD submitted a parliamentary motion calling on Germany's federal government to support the measures of Poland, Hungary, and other European states "to ward off destabilizing migration movements."
-According to the party, this includes providing support for the construction, expansion, and maintenance of border fences.
+The AfD submitted a parliamentary motion calling on Germany's federal government to support the measures of Poland, Hungary and other EU states "to ward off destabilizing migration movements."
+According to the party, this includes providing support for the construction, expansion and maintenance of border fences.

-The Belarusian leader Alexander Lukashenko, meanwhile, is threatening to stop gas supplies to Europe if the EU widens its sanctions.
+Lukashenko, however, is threatening to stop the flow of gas supply via the Yamal-Europe pipeline should the EU widen sanctions.
 "We are heating Europe and they are threatening us," Lukashenko said, according to the Belarusian state news agency Belta.

 "What if we cut off gas supplies?
-If they impose new sanctions against us, we must react," he warned the EU states, in reference to the Yamal-Europe pipeline, which runs through Belarus and brings Russian gas to Europe.
+If they impose new sanctions against us, we must react," Lukashenko said.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society.
 You can sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.